TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.42.md

 ---

-but one thing is needful: for Mary hath chosen the good part, which shall not be taken away from her.
+but one thing is needed.
+Mary has chosen the good part, which will not be taken away from her."